okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 layout: Guides
 ---

-This article shows you how to set up Okta's self-service registration (SSR) functionality, which lets you configure a custom app or the Okta homepage to allow users to self-register.
+This article shows you how to set up Okta's self-service registration (SSR) functionality so that you can configure a custom app or the Okta homepage to allow users to self-register.

 ---